History | Theatre Royal

 Written by popular local history author Vanessa Histon, it tells the story of the Theatre and the many great performers associated with it, from 1788 to the present day.
 Richly illustrated in full-colour.

-Available online to buy online or the Box Office (20% off for Friends when booking at the box office).
+Available to buy online or the Box Office (20% off for Friends when booking at the box office).

 See also The Story of Theatre, a permanent exhibition area and learning space in the Gallery Foyer at the Theatre Royal, illustrating the history of Theatre from its origins in Ancient Greece through to the present day.